 [Reasons for Non-Compliance with the Principles of the Corporate Governance Code]

-The Company has complied with all principles of the Corporate Governance Code which was revised in June 2021 (including the contents for the Prime Market which will be applied after April 2022).
+The Company has complied with all principles of the Corporate Governance Code.

 [Disclosures in accordance with Each Principle of the Corporate Governance Code]

 Disclosures in accordance with each principle of the Corporate Governance Code are as follows.